 कायगं, कधीगं, केव्हागं, कुठेगं, कसागं (kAyagaM, kadhIgaM, kevhAgaM, kuThegaM, kasAgaM )

 They are the same as the original words.

 You tell your friend “Boss has come” -> साहेब आले (sAheb Ale).

-Adding “रे” (re) to verb “आले” (Ale) gave this special effect of alerting/fetching attention 🙂
+Adding “रे” (re) to the verb “आले” (Ale) gave this special effect of alerting/fetching attention 🙂

-Similarly it can be appended to verb in imperative statement
+Similarly, it can be appended to the verb in an imperative statement

 (To boy) Come -> ये (ye) -> येरे (yere)

 (To Girl) Come -> ये (ye) -> येगं (yegaM)

 (To elder man)Come -> या (yA) -> याहो (yAho)